-See brightest star Sirius at midnight on New Year’s Eve | EarthSky.org
+The star Sirius rings in the New Year

-Want to surprise and impress your friends on New Year’s Eve?
-Show them Sirius, the brightest star in the sky, sometimes called the Dog Star because it’s part of the constellation Canis Major the Greater Dog.
+Want to entertain your friends on New Year’s Eve?
+Give them a quick tour of the heavens, and show them Sirius, the brightest star in the sky.
+It has the nickname the Dog Star, because it’s part of the constellation Canis Major the Greater Dog.
 Sirius might also be called the New Year’s star.
-It’ll celebrate the birth of 2019 and every new year by reaching its highest point in the sky around the stroke of midnight.
-That’s the case this year, and every year.
+It’ll ring in 2022 by reaching its highest point in the sky around the stroke of midnight.
+That’s true for every New Year’s Eve.

 How can you find Sirius?
-It’s easy because this star is the brightest one we see from Earth.
+Well, for starters, it’s the brightest star in Earth’s night sky.
 Its name means sparkling or scorching.

-If you look for the sky’s brightest star, and are still not sure, here’s a sure-fire way to identify it.
-Just look for the prominent Belt stars of the constellation Orion.
+The only points of light that can shine brighter than Sirius are some of the planets.
+If you’re scanning the dark sky and aren’t sure which point of light is Sirius, here’s a sure-fire way to know.
+Look for the prominent Belt stars of the constellation Orion.
 Orion’s Belt always points to Sirius.

 So Sirius is highest in the sky at midnight every New Year’s.
 Astronomers call this a midnight culmination of Sirius.
 As the New Year rings in, Sirius is at its highest.

-By midnight, by the way, we mean the middle of the night – midway between sunset and sunrise.
+By midnight, by the way, we mean the middle of the night, that is, midway between sunset and sunrise.
 Like the sun, the stars rise in the east and travel westward across the sky.
 When the sun or any star is in the eastern half of the sky, it’s climbing upward.
 When the sun or any star is in the western sky, it’s descending downward.
 Midway between rising and setting, the sun or any star reaches its highest point in the sky.

 Because the stars rise and set two hours earlier with each passing month, Sirius will be highest up for the night around 10 p.m. local time on February 1.